HuolalaTech/react-query-kit/README.md

 - ReactQuery that needs u manual manage your queryKey or mutationKey
 - ReactQuery has no a elegant way to set defaultOptions
+- ReactQuery has no a type-safe way to get the queryKey

 ## This solution